nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_list_consutation.md

         </tr>
 </table>

-Will contain at least one reference to a List resource providing the Topic level of the consultation structure.
+Will contain at least one reference to a `List` profile providing the Topic level of the consultation structure.
 They will be recorded in the same order that the topics appear when viewed in a consultation in the GP system.

 ## List (Topic)